-The Data Donation Register (DDR) is developed to provide data ownership for the users of Prosthetic X.
+The Data Donor Register (DaDoR) is developed to provide data ownership for the users of Prosthetic X.

-However, the Data Donor Register has value on its own and is broader applicable towards wearables and IoT devices.
+However, the DaDoR has value on its own and is broader applicable towards wearables and IoT devices.
 Therefore, it is being developed as an additional project.

 It is important to take into consideration when developing ‘data gathering devices’ where the data-ownership is located and how the data is treated.
 To do so in a responsible way, the data should be owned by the user.

 Therefore, a wearable/ IoT device should not own your data and should be programmed in such a way that misuse of data is impossible.